hanabi/hanabi.github.io/README.md

 ### The 3 Bluff

 * Typically, the player who receives a clue that causes a *Bluff* blind play knows that the card that was clued is one away from being playable.
 * Our group plays with an artificial *3 Bluffs* convention.
-This means that in addition to being one away from being playable, the touched card can be ANY 3 that will be useful in the future.
+This means that in addition to being one away from being playable, we agree that the touched card can be ANY 3 that will be useful in the future.
 * The priority of *3 Bluffs* can be confusing, so here are some examples that cover the four most common situations:
     * **Color mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy a Red 3 with red.